 5. Stack-On PWS-1522 Wall Safe With Electronic Lock

-The PWS-1522 is quite similar to the Paragon: it’s not UL-rated (although the manufacturer claims it’s fireproof to 1400° external temperature for 30 minutes), it’s solid steel but has a relatively thin door and walls, it has an electronic keypad locking mechanism with a supplemental key, it sits almost flush to the wall and fits nicely between two standard studs.
+The Stack-On PWS-1522 is quite similar to the Paragon: it’s not UL-rated (although the manufacturer claims it’s fireproof to 1400° external temperature for 30 minutes), it’s solid steel but has a relatively thin door and walls, it has an electronic keypad locking mechanism with a supplemental key, it sits almost flush to the wall and fits nicely between two standard studs.

 Why is it ranked below the Paragon, then?
 Three reasons – it has a bit less interior space, it’s slightly more expensive, and it only has a three-year warranty compared to the Paragon’s exceptional ten years.